realA10001986/Dash-Gauges/README.md

 - Navigate your browser to http://gauges.local or http://192.168.4.1 to enter the Config Portal.
 - (For proper operation, please disconnect your computer or handheld from DG-AP when you are done with configuring your Dash Gauges.
 These devices can cause high network traffic, resulting in severe performance penalties.)

-#### If Dash Gauges are connected to WiFi network
+#### If Dash Gauges are connected to a WiFi network

-- Connect your hand-held/computer to the same WiFi network to which the Dash Gauges are connected, and
+- Connect your hand-held/computer to the same (WiFi) network to which the Dash Gauges are connected, and
 - navigate your browser to http://gauges.local

   Accessing the Config Portal through this address requires the operating system of your hand-held/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.